cvxgrp/osmm/README.md

 * Python 3.x

-### Usage
+## Usage
 `osmm` exposes the `OSMM` class
 ```python
 OSMM(f_torch, g_cvxpy)
 ```
-which generates an object defining the problem, and a member function of the `OSMM` class
+which generates an object defining the form of the problem, and a member function of the `OSMM` class
 ```python
 solve(W, init_val)
 ```
-which runs the solve method.
+which specifies the problem and runs the solve method.

-#### Required arguments
+### Required arguments
 The arguments `f_torch` and `g_cvxpy` define the form of the problem.
 * `f_torch` must be a function with two inputs and one output.
 The first and the second inputs are the PyTorch tensors for the data matrix `W` and the variable vector `x`, respectively.
 The output is a PyTorch tensor for the scalar function value of `f`.
 * `g_cvxpy` must be a function with no input and four outputs.
 The first output is a cvxpy variable for `x`, the second one is a cvxpy expression for the objective function in `g`, the third one is a list of constraints contained in `g`, and the last output is a list of additional variables.